To Be Announced: Quantifying over action models

 \subsection{Arbitrary action model logic}

 In the logic APAL we quantify over announcements, i.e., public events.
 We can also quantify over events that may not be public, where the obvious suspect is to quantify over action models.
-This was observed in \cite[Section 5]{balbianietal:2008}, including the obvious semantics, but only truly realized in various works by Hales \cite{hales2013arbitrary,hales:2016}.
+This was observed in \cite[Section 5]{balbianietal:2008}, including the obvious semantics, but only truly realized in various works involving James Hales \cite{hales2013arbitrary,frenchetal:2014,hales:2016}, where our presentation follows \cite{hales2013arbitrary}.